 E-signature: 400 x 167 pixels E-postcard: 1200 x 500 pixels Social Media Image (Facebook, Instagram, LinkedIn, etc.): 1080x1080 pixels

-Eisenhower Health Lucy Curi Cancer Center's LCCC Cancer Registry Retreat: Data Superheroes.
-Submitted by Kim Rodriguez, BSPH, CPH, RHIT, ODS.
+Eisenhower Health Lucy Curi Cancer Center Announcement submitted by Kim Rodriguez, BSPH, CPH, RHIT, ODS

 NCRW Proclamations

-New Jersey 2025 submitted by Linnette Frey, ODS-C.
+New Jersey 2026 Proclamation submitted by Linnette Silverio Frey, ODS

 What is National Cancer Registrar Week (NCRW)?
 NCRW was established as an annual celebration to promote the work of cancer registry professionals.
 Founded by National Cancer Registrars Association (NCRA), NCRW is officially celebrated the first full week in April.